datacraft-dsc/starfish-py/README.md

 Starfish works with blockchain networks, such as Ocean Protocol, and common web services through agents, allowing unprecedented flexibility in asset discovery and data supply line management.

-Starfish-py (Ocean Python) provides user access and tools to the Ocean Protocol Network, via the python library squid-py.
+Starfish-py provides user access and tools to work with the Ocean Protocol Network, delegating certain functions via the python library squid-py.

 While we strive to deliver code at a high quality, please note, that there exist parts of the library that still need thorough testing.
 Contributions -- whether it is in the form of new features, better documentation or tests -- are welcome.

-## Features

-Currently only provides basic account balance information

 ## Prerequisites